Growing Up in the Universe: Part 2: Designed and Designoid Objects

-Dawkins now discusses the most popular alternative to natural selection, which is known as creationism.
+Dawkins discusses creationism the most popular alternative to natural selection.
 He explains that creationists mistakenly believe designoid objects to be designed objects created by a divine being.
 Quoting from William Paley's Natural Theology, Dawkins discusses the argument from design using the example of the watch and the watchmaker.
 Even though designoid objects appear to be designed, Darwin proved that this is not the case.
 Although Darwin's theory was discovered well after Paley developed his watchmaker argument, Dawkins explains that the argument of a divine watchmaker was still a bad argument, even in Paley's day.
 Paraphrasing David Hume, Dawkins explains that anything capable of creating humans must itself be highly complicated.
 Thus, the argument from design actually explains nothing – "shooting itself in the foot."
 While it is true that designoid objects cannot come about by chance, evolution provides a non-random method of creation – namely, natural selection.

 After developing the argument against a divine creator, Dawkins examines a number of designoid objects that contain imperfections, which is something you would not expect to find in an object that is supposedly created by a divine being.
 Showing the audience a halibut flatfish, he explains how they evolved from an upright swimming ancestor with one eye on each side of the head into a bottom-hugging flatfish with a distorted set of eyes on one side of the body.
 Dawkins claims that this is poorly designed, as any proper engineer would design an organism more like a skate, which flattened out on its belly instead of on its side.
 This is an example of something you would expect from an evolved/designoid object, but not something you would expect from a created/designed object.

 Using labeled building blocks, Dawkins shows the audience how designed objects came to be.
 He starts off by placing the simple block on the bottom, and explaining that you don't have to start with a complex being, but can start with a very simple foundation.
 If you have a simple foundation, you can place the next block on top – the designoid block.
 From this block, you can get complex organisms.
 Only after complex designoid objects come to be can you get the final building block of design (microscopes, clay pots, etc.).
+He argues that only humans are capable of true design.
+The pots of the potter wasps were built by instinct, instincts shaped by natural selection.
+An exception comes from the engineer Ingo Rechenberg, who designs by Darwinian principles.